Writing Style

 Periods used in node names in a navigation hierarchy

-Periods used in Check box and radio button options
+Periods used in check box and radio button options

-Periods used in Drop-down list options
+Periods used in drop-down list options

 Periods used in Value and setting labels